Skinny Cantaritos Cocktails

 You only need a few simple ingredients to make this skinny cantarito recipe:

-• Tequila – It is important to use a 100% agave tequila, as this will ensure the best quality and flavor.
-Avoid using mixto tequilas, which are made with a combination of agave and other sugars — they are hangovers in a bottle.
-Trust me. 😵💫
+• Tequila – It is important to use a 100% agave Blanco or Silver tequila, as this will ensure the best quality and flavor.

-• Agave Nectar – Since agave nectar is made from the same plant as tequila, the flavors are complementary.
-As an added “skinny” bonus, agave nectar is typically sweeter than sugar and has a lower glycemic index, which means it is absorbed more slowly by the body and can help prevent blood sugar spikes.
-Feel free to swap in honey, maple syrup, or simple syrup if you prefer.
+• Agave Nectar – Made from the same plant as tequila, agave nectar naturally complements its flavor.
+It’s sweeter than sugar and has a lower glycemic index, helping to prevent blood sugar spikes.
+You can also substitute honey, maple syrup, or simple syrup if desired.

 • Grapefruit-Flavored Sparkling Water – For soda vibes without any high fructose corn syrup, artificial flavors, colors, or preservatives.
 I used LaCroix, but feel free to use your favorite brand.